 And Exigencies never fears—

-In the first lines of ‘How happy is the little Stone’ the speaker begins by making use of the line that later came to be used as the title.
-She notes how “happy,” a very human emotion, a little stone in the road seems to her.
+In the first lines of ‘How happy is the little Stone,’ the speaker begins by using the line that later came to be used as the title.
+She notes how “happy,” a very human emotion, a little stone in the road, seems to her.
 This use of personification is important as it is continued throughout the poem.
 She imbues the stone with human characteristics and uses it as a representative symbol of an unworried, peaceful life.

 Whose Coat of elemental Brown

 Associates or glows alone,

 In casual simplicity—

 This second stanza continues with this paradox of human-related concepts being placed on a very inanimate “stone.”
 Specifically, he is noted to wear a “coat of elemental brown.”
 Clearly, a “stone” would not wear a “coat,” but this speaks of the coloring about him, maybe provided by a muddy “road” or a discolored plant that has found place on the “stone.”
 While this might seem bizarre, it notes that the “stone” did not have to worry about clothing since the “passing universe” provided it.
 This showcases, in part, why a “career” and “fear” are not a part of the “stone[‘s]” mentality because he is being given things that he does not know he needs.
 He is provided for without worry, and this “casual simplicity” creates a life of calm that humans who must strive for things may never know.